-Around 65% of college students graduate each year with federal loans averaging nearly $20,000 per student.
+Around 65% of college students graduate each year with federal loans averaging nearly $35,000 per student in 2016.
 The original objective of federal programs was to offer students favorable terms, enabling them to both qualify for a loan as well as provide reasonable repayment plans.

 This was true for many years, but the rapid rise of tuition has made achieving that objective more difficult.
 Today, a student loan from a private institution is a necessity for many.

 The recent rise in the popularity of private loans can be attributed to several problems:

 Studies have shown the majority of students that have private loans did not have unmet financial need, which is the difference between the cost of attendance, and all of the funds available to the student.
 This includes grants, work study, federal loans, and the expected family contribution.

 Since these students did not have unmet need, it is likely they applied for private loans to fund their expected family contribution, or the true cost of attendance was in excess of the values used in the government's calculation.

 The underwriting decision on a private loan is based on several factors, including the perceived or real risk the student borrower may default on their loan.
 The risk of non-payment is going to drive up, or down, the interest rate charged on a loan.
 Creditors typically do not have sufficient information to get an accurate picture of a student's credit risk.
 For example, they have not paid enough bills for credit bureaus to get an accurate picture of their credit ratings from their credit history / report.
 This is known as a "thin file" report.